K09Gaurav/SQL_project_Covid/README.md

 3. **Data Exploration**: Explore the provided dataset to uncover meaningful patterns, trends, and insights related to the spread of COVID-19.

-4. **Visualization**: Develop visualizations that effectively communicate key findings, allowing for better comprehension and interpretation of the data.

 ### Prerequisites